 Thermostat Scheduling.
 There is substantial work on deriving thermostat schedules from occupancy patterns.
-For example, smart thermostats actively sense occupancy using motion or GPS sensors [18, 24] and dynamically alter a thermostat's schedule in real time based on the current occupancy.
+For example, smart thermostats actively sense occupancy using motion or GPS sensors [Lu et al. 2010; Scott et al. 2011] and dynamically alter a thermostat's schedule in real time based on the current occupancy.
 The scheduling problem for iProgram differs from smart thermostats, since it computes a static schedule based on long-term occupancy patterns for a programmable thermostat, rather than directly sensing and dynamically adjusting to real-time occupancy.
-Work by Gao and Whitehouse [13], which computes a thermostat schedule based on long-term occupancy statistics gathered from sensors, is most similar to iProgram's scheduling problem.
+Work by Gao and Whitehouse [Gao and Whitehouse 2009], which computes a thermostat schedule based on long-term occupancy statistics gathered from sensors, is most similar to iProgram's scheduling problem.
 However, their approach is limited to computing the time and duration of a single unoccupied period each day, while our approach is general and computes the optimal thermostat schedule for a given long-term pattern of occupancy.